g6ai/dotfiles/README.md

 # dotfiles
 My dotfiles.
 [Dotbot](https://github.com/anishathalye/dotbot) is used to bootstrap dotfiles.
+See [install.conf.yaml](https://github.com/g6ai/dotfiles/blob/master/install.conf.yaml) for my Dotbot configuration.

 ## Features
 ### Bash
 * `.bashrc` configures terminal color for *Linux* and *macOS* respectively.
 It also configures highlighting of `less` pager.
-* `motd` folder has a bash script to personalise motd, which does not depend on `Dotbot`.
+* `motd` folder has a bash script to personalise motd, which does not depend on Dotbot.

 ### Vim
 * `.vimrc` works for *Linux*, *macOS* and *Windows*!
 It checks if system is good enough to enable plugins.